simi216/mva-trainer/README.md

 - **Model Training**: Training and evaluating machine learning models using TensorFlow.

-- **Evaluation**: Evaluation of machine learning models using K-Fold cross-validation.
+- **Evaluation**: Evaluation of machine learning models with various metrics and visualizations.

 - **Condor Integration**: Integration with the Condor job scheduler for distributed training and evaluation.